pseudophed text

 The music at first had a traditional aesthetic and was beautiful and idyllic.
 Then rebellion seized the melody.
 The rhythm halted and skipped, and an unexpected dissonance took hold.
 The sections of order and beauty volleyed with sections of discord.

 During the concert, an explosive electrical storm took place over downtown Houston.
 Lightning flashed through the concert hall windows.
 If the chandeliers inside amped up, I doubt anyone noticed.
 When all the high musical tension was over, I felt a sense of relief.
-Through the doors the air smelled of fresh rain.
+Through the doors the air smelled of fresh rain and carried a promise.
+Time stood still yet flew by.
+As part of the illusion, I was in the company of the most beautiful and most likely to disappear gal in town.

 A version by the Orchestre Philharmonique de Radio France: